 As the bank of and for local authorities and public sector institutions, BNG Bank contributes to ensuring social services can be offered to the public at low costs.
 BNG Bank's strategic objectives are to retain a substantial market share in the Dutch public and semi-public sectors, and to achieve a reasonable return for its public shareholders.
-To achieve these objectives, BNG Bank must maintain an excellent credit rating, retain a competitive funding position and manage its operations efficiently and effectively.
+To achieve these objectives, BNG Bank must maintain an excellent credit rating, adequately manage risk, retain a competitive funding position and manage its operations efficiently and effectively.
 Solvency-free lending (that is, lending to local authorities and other public entities that have a zero-percent risk weighting from DNB) continues to be BNG Bank's core activity, with the local and provincial authorities, housing associations and healthcare institutions being BNG Bank's core client groups.
 Maintaining its substantial market shares is one of BNG Bank's goals, and BNG Bank aims to meet more than half of the total long-term demand for solvency-free lending from the local and provincial authorities, housing associations and healthcare institutions, while maintaining profitability.
-In 2015 BNG Bank fulfilled approximately 77% of the overall demand for long-term solvency-free lending from its core clients.
+In 2016, BNG Bank fulfilled approximately 76% of the overall demand for long-term solvency-free lending from its core clients.

 Looking forward, BNG Bank aims to enhance its role as an expert in financing public authorities.
 BNG Bank's strategy is aimed at responding to the changing needs of its core clients in pursuing government policy and providing tailor-made investment financing solutions.
 Although the global economic and financial crisis weakened the Dutch economy and slowed lending for several years, BNG Bank is taking account of a shift from direct lending to the government authorities to financing projects in which government authorities are involved, such as public-private partnerships, including in the areas of infrastructure and sustainable energy.
-BNG Bank will adapt its strategy accordingly where necessary and is investing and plans to continue to invest in knowledge and expertise to provide solutions to public-private partnerships, in turn creating new opportunities for financing such partnerships.
+In October 2016, BNG Bank launched an Energy Transition Financing Facility ("ETFF") in cooperation with the Ministry of Economic Affairs and the Netherlands Investment Agency.
+The ETFF will initially provide €100 million in the form of subordinated loans for energy transition projects that do not currently qualify for financing due to their inadequate level of risk-bearing capital.
+BNG Bank will adapt its strategy where necessary and is investing and plans to continue to invest in knowledge and expertise to provide solutions to public-private partnerships, in turn creating new opportunities for financing such partnerships.

-In 2015, BNG Bank continued to focus its lending activities almost exclusively on the Dutch market.
+In 2016, BNG Bank continued to focus its lending activities almost exclusively on the Dutch market.
 Investments in public securities from EU Member States can be made if the securities are in line with BNG Bank's liquidity policy and the country's credit rating is at least AA-/Aa3 on the acquisition date.
 Preconditions for this strategy are the careful monitoring of the risk profile, operational effectiveness and efficiency and maintenance of BNG Bank's strong financial position.